dalequark/daleonai/_posts/2021-05-06-transformers-explained-understand-the-model-behind-gpt-3-bert-t5-and-more.md

 I've done a bit of over-simplification here--the original authors used sine functions to come up with positional encodings, not the simple integers 1, 2, 3, 4--but the point is the same.
 Store word order as data, not structure, and your neural network becomes easier to train.

 #### Attention

+THE NEXT IMPORTANT PART OF TRANSFORMERS IS CALLED ATTENTION.

+See what I did there?

+Attention is a neural network structure that you'll hear about all over the place in machine learning these days.
+In fact, the title of the 2017 paper that introduced Transformers wasn't called, *We Present You the Transformer.* Instead it was called [Attention is All You Need](https://arxiv.org/pdf/1706.03762.pdf).

+C